-Marchand stared at the Emperor's boots he was now holding.
+Marchand stared at the Emperor's boots, now in his hands.
 They were wider than ever.
 His emperor had become fat if not obese.

 He pressed his lips together.
 He was certain it had started after the cursed mission into Russia: lack of food had been compensated with an abundance of it.
 That and the Emperor's eternal digestive problems.